 The NPV of the monetized benefits associated with emissions reductions can be viewed as a complement to the NPV of the consumer savings calculated for each TSL considered in this rulemaking.
-Table V.38 presents the NPV values that result from adding the estimates of the potential economic benefits resulting from reduced CO2 and NO_X emissions in each of four valuation scenarios to the NPV of consumer savings calculated for each AFUE TSL for NWGFs and MHGFs considered in this rulemaking, at both a 7-percent and 3-percent discount rate.
-Table V.39 presents the NPV values that result from reduced CO_2 and NO_X emissions in each of four valuation scenarios to the NPV of consumer savings calculated for each standby mode and off mode TSL for NWGFs and MHGFs considered in this rulemaking, at both a 7-percent and 3-percent discount rate.
-The CO_2 values used in the columns of each table correspond to the four sets of SCC values discussed above.
+Table V.38 presents the NPV values that result from adding the estimates of the potential economic benefits resulting from reduced $CO_2$ and $NO_X$ emissions in each of four valuation scenarios to the NPV of consumer savings calculated for each AFUE TSL for NWGFs and MHGFs considered in this rulemaking, at both a 7-percent and 3-percent discount rate.
+Table V.39 presents the NPV values that result from adding the estimates of the potential economic benefits resulting from reduced $CO_2$ and $NO_X$ emissions in each of four valuation scenarios to the NPV of consumer savings calculated for each standby mode and off mode TSL for NWGFs and MHGFs considered in this rulemaking, at both a 7-percent and 3percent discount rate.
+The $CO_2$ values used in the columns of each table correspond to the four sets of SCC values discussed above.